The Diet Chef

 Step 1: Prep and Season

-First, use a paper towel to blot excess water from the surface of your halibut fillets.
+First, use a paper towel to blot the halibut fillets dry, removing the excess water from the surface.
 A drier exterior will make it easier to get a nice golden sear on the fish.

 Then, season the fillets with salt and black pepper to taste and drizzle them with olive oil.